mateuscavalcant/sentiment-analysis/README.md

 # Sentiment Analysis Web App

-This is a simple web application built with Flask for sentiment analysis using TextBlob.
+This is a web application built with Flask for sentiment analysis using TextBlob.

 ## Installation